Dealey Plaza: Grassy knoll

 After he filed his report, which took several minutes, the radiotelephone went dead before the main Associated Press reporter Jack Bell, who was seated in the back seat near Smith, could file his own report.
 Robert MacNeil, a White House reporter for NBC News who exited one of the two press buses immediately after the shots were fired, ran with some police officers up the grassy knoll and over the fence but found no one there.
 (Note: Bobby Hargis, a Dallas policeman who was riding a Harley-Davidson as a police escort, dismounted his motorcycle and ran up the grassy knoll where he believed shots had been fired.
-Gordon Arnold stated that he was on the grassy knoll filming the motorcade as the shots were being fired near him but, later, officials had confiscated his film.)
+Gordon Arnold stated he was on the grassy knoll filming the motorcade as the shots were being fired near him but, later, officials had confiscated his film.)
 He then entered the nearby book depository building to find a telephone with which to file his report.

 As the first shot was fired, Mary Moorman, who was with her friend Jean Hill as the two watched the motorcade pass, took a Polaroid picture of the grassy knoll with President Kennedy in the second car in the foreground: Moorman and Hill were close, only about 10 to 15 ft away.
 (Note: After the shots had been fired, Jay Skaggs photographed Jean Hill while she was on the grassy knoll near a tree.)
 Abraham Zapruder's film contains footage of the two women near Kennedy's presidential motorcade but no footage of the grassy knoll.
 The Associated Press used a copy of Moorman's Polaroid photo in its reporting of the events at Dealey Plaza during JFK's assassination.

-Out of the 104 Dealey Plaza earwitness reports published by the Commission and elsewhere, 56 recorded testimony that they remembered hearing at least one shot fired from either the Depository or near the Houston/Elm Street intersection.
+Out of the 104 Dealey Plaza earwitness reports published by the Commission and elsewhere, 56 recorded testimony they remembered hearing at least one shot fired from either the Depository or near the Houston/Elm Street intersection.
 Thirty-five witnesses recorded testimony of at least one shot fired from either the grassy knoll or the triple underpass.
-Eight stated that they heard shots being fired from elsewhere, and five testified that the shots were fired from two different directions.
-(Note: Since the first national broadcast by a major television network of the Zapruder film on March 6, 1975, on the ABC late-night television show Good Night America hosted by Geraldo Rivera, most Americans believe there were at least two gunmen, not just Oswald; however, in January 2021, both James Woolsey and Ion Mihai Pacepa wrote in their book Operation Dragon: Inside the Kremlin's Secret War on America that Oswald acted as a lone gunman.
+Eight stated they heard shots being fired from elsewhere, and five testified the shots were fired from two different directions.
+(Note: Since the first national broadcast by a major television network of the Zapruder film on March 6, 1975, on the ABC late-night television show Good Night America hosted by Geraldo Rivera, most Americans believe there were at least two gunmen, not just Oswald; however, in January 2021, both James Woolsey and Ion Mihai Pacepa wrote in their book Operation Dragon: Inside the Kremlin's Secret War on America, Oswald acted as a lone gunman.
 In November 2021, forensic pathologist Dr. Cyril Wecht published the book The JFK Assassination Dissected: An Analysis by Forensic Pathologist Cyril Wecht which questioned the lone gunman theory in which Oswald had acted alone.)